Car Air-Conditioner (Car A/C): Background

 - Evaporator Coil

-The car Air Conditioning system circulates the refrigerant under pressure through these five major components in a closed circuit.
+Car Air Conditioning system circulates the refrigerant under pressure through these five major components in a closed circuit.
 At these points in the system, the refrigerant undergoes preset pressure and temperature changes.
-Basically, the Car Air Conditioner has two different circuits.
-One is for circulating the A/C refrigerant (cooling gas) while the other is for circulating the cabin air.
+The Car Air Conditioner has two different circuits.
+One circulates the A/C refrigerant (cooling gas), while the other circulates the cabin air.

 1.The Compressor of the Car Air Conditioner:

 The refrigeration gas circulates within the closed Refrigeration Circuit.
-It enters the compressor which compresses it further.
-This increases both its temperature & pressure.
-The compressor draws the low-pressure refrigerant gas through the suction valve (low side).
+Next, it enters the compressor, which compresses it further.
+Finally, it increases both its temperature & pressure.
+First, the compressor draws the low-pressure refrigerant gas through the suction valve (low side).
 It then pressurizes the hot refrigerant and increases its pressure.
-The compressor then forces it through the discharge valve (high side) into the condenser.
-The A/C compressor uses a magnetic clutch to connect and disconnect the compressor from the engine.
+Then, the compressor forces this hot refrigerant through the discharge valve (high side) into the condenser.
+Next, the A/C compressor uses a magnetic clutch to connect and disconnect the compressor from the engine.
 The compressor then pushes the compressed gas to the condenser unit.

 2.Condensor of the Car Air Conditioner:

-The condenser is located at the front of the vehicle.
-It sits behind the front grill and in front of the car’s radiator; facing the wind.
+The front of the vehicle has a condenser.
+It sits behind the front grille and front of the car’s radiator, facing the wind.
 Ambient air passing through the condenser removes the heat from the circulating refrigerant.
 Thus, the refrigerant converts from gas to liquid.

 The condenser unit looks and works very similar to the engine radiator.
-It absorbs the heat from the hot refrigerant.
+First, it absorbs the heat from the hot refrigerant.
 Then, it converts the high-pressure gas into the high-pressure liquid refrigerant.